BeastByteAI/falcon/docs/source/intro.rst

 Installation
 ===================

+Stable release from `PyPi <https://pypi.org/project/falcon-ml/>`_

 ..  code-block:: bash

+    pip install falcon-ml

+Latest version from `GitHub <https://github.com/OKUA1/falcon>`_

+..  code-block:: bash

     pip install git+https://github.com/OKUA1/falcon

+Installing some of the dependencies on **Apple Silicon Macs** might not work, the workaround is to create an X86 environment using `Conda <https://docs.conda.io/en/latest/>`_

+..  code-block:: bash

+    conda create -n falcon_env
+    conda activate falcon_env
+    conda config --env --set subdir osx-64
+    conda install python=3.9
+    pip3 install falcon-ml

 Usage
 ==================

 Currently, Falcon supports only tabular datasets and two tasks: 'tabular_classification' and 'tabular_regression'.

-The easiest way to use the library is to use the highest level API as shown below:
+The easiest way to use the library is by using the highest level API as shown below:

 ..  code-block:: python